Twitter Has Answers For Donald Trump, Who Wants To Know When People Will Thank Him For Firing James Comey

 Trump has leveled numerous public insults, mostly via his Twitter feed, at Comey since firing the 57-year-old FBI director nearly 13 months ago, calling him, as the political news site The Hill recounted, a “slimeball” and a “leaker” who left the FBI in “tatters.”

-But Comey struck back in a round of interviews to promote his recent book, such as an interview with The Washington Post in which he called Trump “morally unfit to be president” and said that it was “possible” that the Russian government might be blackmailing Trump with some sort of compromising material or information.
+But Comey struck back in a round of interviews to promote his recent book, such as an interview with the Washington Post in which he called Trump “morally unfit to be president” and said that it was “possible” that the Russian government might be blackmailing Trump with some sort of compromising material or information.